Language: EN

 }

-In this example, dynamic is used to deserialize JSON data into a dynamic object, allowing direct access to properties without needing to define a data class beforehand.
+In this example, dynamic is used to deserialize JSON data into a dynamic object, allowing direct access to properties without the need to previously define a data class.